miekg/dns/README.md

 # Building

-This library uses Go module and uses semantic versioning.
+This library uses Go modules and uses semantic versioning.
 Building is done with the `go` tool, so the following should work:

     go get github.com/miekg/dns